Europe To Cut Funds For Poland Over Unpaid Fine - UrduPoint

 The cut will amount to nearly 15 million Euros ($17 million) for the period between September 20 and October 19 last year.
 The total unpaid fine amounts to around 70 million euros including interest, according to an AFP calculation.

+The row is the latest to afflict relations between Brussels and one of the EU's biggest members, already on a knife edge over controversial judicial reforms enacted by Poland's conservative government.

-The Court of Justice of the EU (CJEU) hit Poland with the 500,000-euro a day fine last September for refusing to comply with an order to close its Turow mine producing lignite, or brown coal.
+The Court of Justice of the European Union (CJEU) hit Poland with the 500,000-euro a day fine last September for refusing to comply with an order to close its Turow mine producing lignite, or brown coal.

-Poland's neighbours, the Czech Republic and Germany, had complained of environmental damage the mine caused, affecting groundwater levels and creating dust and noise.
+Poland's neighbours, the Czech Republic and Germany, had complained of environmental damage from the mine, including groundwater pollution as well as dust and noise.

+But that did not erase the fine, which Warsaw has insisted it will not pay.

-"From the very beginning, Poland has emphasised that the decisions taken by the CJEU had no legal or factual basis," Muller said.
-"They go beyond the EU treaties and violate the treaty guarantees of energy security."
-But the EU justice commissioner, Didier Reynders, insisted that the European Commission -- the Brussels executive and guardian of the EU treaties -- must be seen to uphold the decisions of the court.
+Poland argues that decisions taken by the EU court violate the country's right to ensure its energy supply.

+But the EU justice commissioner, Didier Reynders, insisted that the European Commission -- the guardian of the EU treaties -- must be seen to uphold the decisions of the EU court.

 "If the member state does not pay, it is obvious that we must organise, as we have said from the start, the withholding of funds," he told AFP.